 The Best Years: 2018, 2021, 2022, 2023, 2024

-Looking for the XC90’s prime years?
+Looking for the XC90’s optimal years?
 You’ve found ’em.
-The 2018, 2021, 2022, 2023, and 2024 models are the pinnacle of the second-gen harvest.
+The 2018, 2021, 2022, 2023, and 2024 models are the peak of the second-gen harvest.

 Under the hood, you’ve got options.
 The T5 and T6 Drive-E engines are reliable performers, but the T8 twin-charged Plug-in Hybrid?
-That’s next-level stuff.
+That’s sophisticated stuff.
 We’re talking up to 27 mpg combined and a 19-mile all-electric range.
 Your wallet (and the planet) will thank you.

 The Neutral Years: 2019, 2020

 The 2019 and 2020 XC90s?
-They’re like the trustworthy Eddie of the family.
-Not flashy, but dependable.
+They’re like the reliable Eddie of the family.
+Not flashy, but steady.

 These XC90s are reliable citizens in the luxury SUV world.